ccarrascal/number_format/README.txt

 Development and testing where made using a Debian GNU / Linux machine.
-Instalation and running instructions are provided for Windows systems, but is strongly recomended to use a Debian box or derivatives.
+Instalation and running instructions are provided for Windows systems, but is recomended to use a Debian box or derivatives.

+The code is using standar rounding mode HALF_EVEN to present the results.

 # Issues

+Regional settings in the system can affect the results, because of the use of different characters to represent the decimal separator.

+This has been taken into account forcing the use of a US locale, and allowing the use of a custom locale by a dedicated Class contructor.